pnarwa/nano-capstone/README.md

 ## Execution Instructions <a name="exec"></a>
-There are no special instructions, except on the order in which the notebooks are laid out:<BR>
+There are no special instructions except the order in which the notebooks are laid out:<BR>
 - AmazonForest-data-process.ipynb : This is the first notebook in the series which performs the data pre-processing<BR>
 - AmazonForest-model-train-V1.ipynb : The second notebook in the series which builds the first version of the CNN Model from the pre-procesed image data<BR>
 - AmazonForest-model-train-V2.ipynb.py : The third notebook in the series which builds the final version of the CNN model<BR>